The Top 10 Supplements That Everyone Should Take

 What supplements should you take?

 I take over 100 pills a day, carefully selected for my own needs using blood and urine testing over the last decade.
 That’s why this isn’t called “the complete guide to supplementation.”
-This list does not cover my recommendations for smart drugs or other brain-enhancing nutrients.
+This list does not cover my recommendations for nootropics or other brain-enhancing nutrients.
 These are just the basic supplements that benefit almost everyone.

 - Vitamin D

 - Vitamin C